-Best ball season is officially here, and there is no better way to spend your summer than drafting the winning best ball team that takes the $1 million prize in the Best Ball Mania tournament on Underdog Fantasy.
+Best ball season is well underway, and there is no better way to spend the rest of summer than drafting the winning best ball team that takes the $1 million prize in the Best Ball Mania tournament on Underdog Fantasy.

 In preparation for the 2021 fantasy football season, I carefully prepared rankings tiers to break down the best players at every position.
 Tiers are extremely helpful to drafting a winning fantasy football team because they help maximize the value of every single draft pick you make.